-Today on The Gottman Relationship Blog, we’d like to end our discussion of Dreams Within Conflict by sharing Dr. Gottman’s words on trusting our process and offering support to each other:
+The discussion around Dreams Within Conflict is guided by Dr. Gottman’s words on trusting our process and offering support to each other:

 “This strategy of discussing dreams when you encounter conflict does not come easily to many people.
 Perhaps that’s because we’re taught to stick to a narrow field of absolute facts when faced with opposition.
 If you believe there’s got to be a winner and a loser in every conflict, then you try to make your argument as objective and highly accurate as possible: otherwise you’ll be proven wrong.
 We lose a lot with this narrow approach – namely our ability to find shared meaning and connect emotionally.
 But once we broaden the landscape of our discussion to include dreams and hopes, we can see where our visions merge!
 We can find room for compromise.”